BMO SmartFolio Review 2023

 What is BMO SmartFolio?

-BMO SmartFolio is a“hands-free” digital portfolio management service.
+BMO SmartFolio is a “hands-free” digital portfolio management service.
 You can open an account with as little as $1,000 and based on your risk tolerance, you are aligned to the model portfolio that best suits your investing needs.

 How it Works

-First you complete an investor profile by answering a series of personal and investment questions (10 multiple choice questions) and then you will be presented with a recommended model ETF portfolio (this is free).
-Each model ETF portfolio has an asset allocation of equity and/or fixed income that aligns to your investment objectives.
+First, you complete an investor profile by answering a series of personal and investment questions (10 multiple choice questions) and then you will be presented with a recommended model ETF portfolio (this is free).
+Each model ETF portfolio has an asset allocation of equity and/or fixed income that aligns with your investment objectives.
 There are 5 model ETF Portfolios (ranging from the least risky to the most risky, i.e. having the smallest percentage in equities to the largest).

 - BMO SmartFolio Capital Preservation Portfolio;